UtrechtUniversity/digital-autonomy-assessment-tool/README.md

 # Digital Autonomy Assessment Tool

 A browser-based assessment tool that implements the Digital Autonomy Assessment Framework (DAAF).
 Helps organisations evaluate the digital autonomy of their application landscape.
-Developed at Utrecht University as part of the Digital Autonomy programme.
+Developed at Utrecht University as part of the UU Digital Autonomy project.

 ## About